poludmik/czech-bench/benchmarks/belebele_en/README.md

 The dataset was obtained from [Hugging Face](https://huggingface.co/datasets/facebook/belebele).

+### Dataset details

 - Language: EN
 - Task: Question Answering / Reading Comprehension
 - Samples: 900 (Test set)
 - Few-shot examples: 5 (From test set, excluded from evaluation)

+### Task description

+The model is presented with a source passage, a question related to that passage and a selection of 4 possible answers.
+It needs to return a number (1 to 4) corresponding to the correct answer.

+The reported accuracy metric represents the percentage of correctly selected answers.

 ## References